AMPavan/demo-repo/README.md

 # demo-repo
-It is a demo repository
+It is a demo repository!